-Financial Performance of the Canterbury Academy Trust is overseen by the Finance, Buildings and Personnel Committee.
+Financial Performance is overseen by the Finance, Buildings and Personnel Committee.
 Financial Budgets, Cash Flow Forecasts including Debtor/Creditor management, and Capital Expenditure are all monitored to ensure sound financial planning.

-The following KPI's were in place for September 2022 and included in the monthly management accounts:
+The following KPI's were in place for September 2023 and included in the monthly management accounts:

 - 1. Student numbers broken down by year group.
 This is obviously our main source of funding and the key figure to be aware of.

 - 2. Percentage of total expenditure on the following key areas:

 - a) Teaching Staff

 - b) Non-teaching staff

 - c) Premises

 - 3. Revenue split by percentage of

 - a) ESFA generated funding

 - b) Self-generated funding

 - 4. Staff turnover, split by teaching and non-teaching staff.